SNodeC/snode.c/docs/ai/openai/codex/typed-api.md

 private.
 Raw JSON on results, threads, turns, items, events, and server requests is the forward-compatibility escape hatch, and `client.raw()` remains available for protocol additions not yet represented by the typed layer.

+Adding `UserMessageItem` extends the public `Item` variant, and adding partial common metadata enlarges the public `UnknownItem` structure.
+Existing variant indices are retained and the new `UnknownItem` member is appended, preserving ordinary field access and existing three-field aggregate initializers at source level.
+The layouts are not binary-compatible, however, and exhaustive item visitors must handle the new alternative; already-built C++ consumers must be rebuilt.